Experience art from the 9th and 15th century in the former Dominican monastery

 More information

-The Bolzano Civic Gallery is open during the respective exhibitions:
+The Bolzano Civic Gallery is open only within the duration of the respective exhibition: